 Let’s start with the comfort, though.
-The ear pads are soft plush, meaning they don’t clamp down and they adjust to your head shape.
+The earpads are soft plush, meaning they don’t clamp down and they adjust to your head shape.
 The rectangular shape of them can accompany almost any sized ear so it’s not getting pushed against the side of your head.
 What’s attractive is the mesh design of the plush ear cups.
-They breath, meaning you can go longer without discomfort setting in.
+They breathe, meaning you can go longer without discomfort setting in.

-These headphones sport the same rectangular earcup design like the Logitechs, but instead use memory foam inside of the earcups.
-This creates an acoustic seal, giving plenty of passive noise attenuation, and plenty of comfort.
+These headphones sport the same rectangular earcup design as the Logitechs, but instead use memory foam inside of the earcups.
+This creates an acoustic seal, giving plenty of passive noise attenuation, and plenty of comforts.
 Sennheiser has done extensive research into ergonomics for headphones with their professional line, and that engineering carries over here.

 Astro is dedicated to making high-end headphones for gamers.
 The A50s are no exception to that.
-These headphones, while expensive, come packed with features, style, and plenty of comfort.
+These headphones, while expensive, come packed with features, style, and plenty of comforts.

 Outside of comfort, the headphones feature a flip-up microphone, built-in mixamp that allows you to tune the balance of in-game noise and voice chat, true Dolby 7.1 surround sound, and complete wireless functionality.

-While these headphones aren’t specifically designed for gaming, they’re some of the best you can buy for it.
-V-MODA has one of the most unique headsets out there that provides tons of rigidity and plenty of comfort.
+While these headphones aren’t specifically designed for gaming, they’re some of the best you can buy for them.
+V-MODA has one of the most unique headsets out there that provides tons of rigidity and plenty of comforts.

 The comfort comes from the large, memory foam ear cushions.
 V-MODA’s CEO tested hundreds of different prototypes for over a year before signing off on this design.
 The ear cushions mold to the shape of your ear and then stay there, no matter how long you game.

-The hexagon shape of the earcups minimizes force on your head, distribution the push between the different angles.
-The ergonomics, combined with passive noise isolation and a fantastic frequency response make these headphones an excellent choice for gamers.
+The hexagon shape of the earcups minimizes the force on your head, distributing the push between the different angles.
+The ergonomics, combined with passive noise isolation and fantastic frequency response make these headphones an excellent choice for gamers.

 The ear cushions are made out of breathable fabric, with memory foam stuffed inside.
 This molds the ear cushions to your head, while also letting the fabric breathe.
 No more nasty ear cushions after hours of sweaty gaming.

 Take that with a grain of salt, though.
-The all plastic construction, less than ideal microphone, and muddy sound hold these headphones back from being truly special.
+The all-plastic construction, less than an ideal microphone, and muddy sound hold these headphones back from being truly special.

 Breaking from the model established thus far are the Razer ManO’War headphones.
 Customizable RGB lighting, digital 7.1 surround sound, and up to 7 days of wireless usage off a single share make these headphones an exceptional value.
 However, the thick earcups are where they shine in terms of comfort.